publicJorn/test-seed/README.md

 This project uses gulp, which needs to be installed globally

 - Clone this project.
 In the project root, type:
-- `npm install -g gulp` (if you don't have it installed globally yet)
+- `npm install -g gulp` - If you don't have it installed globally yet
 - `npm install`
+- `gulp` - Visit `localhost:3000` in your browser